 The Guide To Liquidating Stocks After Death

 If your loved one dies and leaves behind a significant portfolio of stocks, navigating the legal process to liquidate those assets can be complicated and often stressful.
-And if you are the executor or the trustee in charge of handling the estate’s property, the complexities are even more significant.
-For this reason, it’s advisable to consult with an experienced lawyer before making any decisions about how to distribute assets and whether to liquidate stocks.
+If you are the executor or the trustee in charge of handling the estate’s property, the complexities are even more significant.

 How Do You Liquidate Inherited Stock?